sdavis36/Final_Exam_SD/README.md

 **File 3:** *"MP_NB_Rcode.r"* - This is the full R code to reproduce the data analysis.
 The code assumes the two included .csv files are downloaded and available for reference from your working directory.

-**File 4:** *"Master Plastics Analysis.csv"* - This is one of two necessarry data files, which is required to be available in your working directory for the analysis R code.
+**File 4:** *"Master Plastics Analysis.csv"* - This is one of two necessary data files, which is required to be available in your working directory for the analysis R code.

-**File 5:** *"sample_event_data.csv"* - This is one of two necessarry data files, which is required to be available in your working directory for the analysis R code.
+**File 5:** *"sample_event_data.csv"* - This is one of two necessary data files, which is required to be available in your working directory for the analysis R code.